Data and statistics

 Disability-adjusted life-years (DALYs)

-Neuropsychiatric disorders are the second cause of disability-adjusted life years (DALYs) in Europe and account for 19%, with only 4% after cardiovascular disorders.
+Neuropsychiatric disorders are the third leading cause of disability-adjusted life years (DALYs) in Europe and account for 15.2%, following cardiovascular diseases accounting for 26.6% and malignant neoplasms (cancers) accounting for 15.4%.

-Four of the top 15 diseases responsible for disability-adjusted years of life lost are mental health disorders:
+Three of the top 15 diseases responsible for disability-adjusted life years are mental health disorders:

-- unipolar depressive disorders are the third cause of DALYs (5.6% of all DALYs);
+- Unipolar depressive disorders are the third cause of DALYs (3.8% of all DALYs);

-- alcohol use disorders are the sixth leading cause of DALYs (3.3% of all DALYs);
+- Alcohol use disorders are the sixth leading cause of DALYs (2.9% of all DALYs);

-- Alzheimers and other dementias are the 14th leading cause of DALYs (2% of all DALYs).
+- Alzheimer’s disease and other dementia are the 15th leading cause of DALYs (1.9% of all DALYs).

 Years lived with disability (YLDs)

-- Alcohol-related disorders are on second place in Europe, and account for 6.8% of all YLD.
+- Alcohol-related disorders rank third in Europe, accounting for 6.4% of all YLD.

-- Alzheimer and other dementias are in fifth place, accounting for 3.9% of the total.
+- Alzheimer’s disease and other dementias rank ninth, accounting for 3% of the total.

 In the European Region six European countries fall within the top 20 countries with the highest estimated suicide rates globally.
 Lithuania has the fifth highest suicide rate globally at 28.2 per 100,000, Kazakhstan has the 10th highest at 23.8 per 100,000 and Turkmenistan has the 14th highest with 19.6 per 100,000 population.